Check out our current opportunities to engage in your community. For a list of Fairfax County opportunities visit here.

 Each year, Leadership Fairfax solicits community service projects from local non-profits for our Emerging Leaders Institute and Honors College Connects teams to work on.
 Interested non-profits who would like to find out more about these projects are invited to call Moniek at 703.752.7504.
 Proposals will be accepted in August 2013.

-Leadership Fairfax is currently accepting applications to its three programs: the LFI Signature program, the Emerging Leaders Institute (ELI), and the Lifetime Leadership Program (LLP).
+Leadership Fairfax is currently accepting applications to its three programs: the LFI Signature program, and the Emerging Leaders Institute (ELI).
 Leadership Fairfax has been developing community leaders since 1988.
 Visit their website at www.leadershipfairfax.org for detailed information and application form, or call Elizabeth Murphy at (703) 752-7550.

 The Park Authority needs your help!
 Colvin Run Mill was recently selected as one of 25 finalists in a web-based contest sponsored by the National Trust for Historic Preservation and American Express.
 The site that gets the greatest number of votes will receive $100,000 in preservation prize money which will be used to fully restore the Mill.
 Vote early and often!!